Tiny Weekends

 All ages

-Narrated open-air tram ride through the estate.
+30-minute narrated open-air tram ride through the estate.
 Covers ground you wouldn't walk with a stroller.
 Free with admission.
-Runs every 20-30 minutes from the Visitor Center.
+Runs Tue-Sun, 10 AM-4 PM, weather and space permitting — check the day's schedule at the Visitor Center.
 Kids love it.

 Galleries & Touch-It Room